rahmansunbeam/geog633_proj_climatetrend/README.md

 ## Description

 This GEE script is designed to analyze climate trends by utilizing Worldcover and CMIP6 images.
 It provides a user-friendly interface for selecting an area on the map and generates trend lines for each land cover class within a 10km buffer area.
-The script is part of a project for GEOG633, MGIS course of Winter 2024 at the University of Calgary.
+The script is part of the final project for *GEOG633 - Research & Application In Remote Sensing* course, MGIS, Winter 2024 of the University of Calgary.

 ## References